 Panther Springs Park is a lovely, dog friendly hiking area in Stone Oak.
-We already covered the trail and the aesthetics of the park itself in a previous post, but did not focus on the dog park.
-This is a review of the Panther Springs Park Dog Park in Stone Oak, which can be easily accessed from Wilderness Oak Road.
+This park has a short out-and-back trail, and the aesthetics of the park are great.
+Don’t forget to visit the Panther Springs Dog Park with your four-legged friends.
+This park can be easily accessed from Wilderness Oak Road.

-As soon as I entered the gate to the large dog park I noticed a dog friendly drinking fountain within the gated area where dogs transition from the outer to inner area.
-This is a nice idea to keep all of the thirsty dogs from congregating in the drinking area while playing.
-That’s Abbey in the photo, and she loves to take advantage of the drinking area!
+There is a dog friendly drinking fountain within the transition area.
+This is a nice idea to keep all of the thirsty dogs from congregating in the play area.
+Abbey loves to take advantage of the water fountains outside!

 Inside the dog park you will find a few large rocks, a few trees, a couple of obstacles, and a small patio in the center.
-Surprisingly, there is not a lot of shade inside the dog park, as you can see from the photo.
-We visited Panther Springs Park mid morning and there were not many paws around.
-However, I can see how the dog park might seem a little crowded in the evenings and on weekends.
+Surprisingly, there is not a lot of shade inside the dog park.
+We visited Panther Springs Park mid morning and there were also not many paws around.
+However, I can see how the dog park might become a little crowded during evenings and weekends.

 There are obstacles for the dogs to use, but they may not handle crowds well.
 Even though it gets very hot in San Antonio, there aren’t many trees in the dog park.
 More, or larger trees would provide adequate shade for our playful pups who are not immune to sunburn.

 The patio area for us humans is near the center of the dog park.
 This forces our tail wagging family members to the outside of the space.
 Either that, or they may congregate on the patio near their humans, which did seem to be the case this morning.

 Panther Springs Dog Park is Nice, but Underwhelming